Scale your business with our modular plugins.

 This is how you can easily modify the language of your store.

-4) Create a Multilanguage Store
+4) Create a Multilingual Store

-The last option to change the language of your WooCommerce store is to create a multilingual store.
-This is an interesting option for those businesses that sell products or services worldwide.
 With a multilingual store, you can translate your store into different languages and display the frontend in the appropriate language for each user.
-This way, you can provide visitors with a better experience which will help you increase your sales.
+By doing so, you can provide visitors with a better experience, which in turn will help increase your sales.

 Install and activate Loco Translate